LeetLLM

 FieldWhy it matters

-shipment_id and capture_atgroup all photos for one physical case and preserve time ordering
+case_id and capture_daygroup all photos for one physical package and preserve time ordering

 sourceseparate customer phone uploads from warehouse inspection cameras